Mark1626/road-to-hardware-design/hls/uart-print/README.md

 # Uart Print

-Hello World with Bambu HLS based on this [repo](https://github.com/cfib/bf2hw.git)
+Hello World with Bambu HLS.

+Some of the code is taken from this [repo](https://github.com/cfib/bf2hw.git), license is retained in those files.
+Credits to the original author.

 ## Build steps